Common types of disputes

 How to counter a dispute

 After clicking Counter Dispute, you will need to provide the necessary information and supporting evidence to help resolve the dispute in your favour.
+1. Dispute Details Provide all relevant information to explain why you should win the dispute and clarify the nature of the service or product.
+This includes:- Explanation: Clearly explain why the dispute is invalid and why the charge is justified.

 - Service or Product Description: Provide a detailed description of the product or service offered.

-- Service Date: Include the date(s) when the service was provided or when the product was delivered.
+- Service Date: Include the date(s) when the service was provided or when the product was delivered.\

 - Customer’s Name